imazen/resizer/docs/extend/interceptmodule.md

 ### PostAuthorizeRequest part 2

-1. We determine whether we need to process the image (are any processing-specific command specified?)
+1. We determine whether we need to process the image (are any processing-specific commands specified?)
 2. We determine whether we need to cache the image (by default, we only do this if we are processing it, but high-latency IVirtualImageProviders may force caching on unmodified files).
 3. If we're doing neither, we step away from the request without having changed anything.
 4. Otherwise, we set two keys in context.Items[] to let other plugins know we're handling things.
 (This allows the MvcRoutingShim to stop conflicting routes).